 Drip coffee vs Espresso

-The traditional drip coffee maker takes the longest to brew, roughly 5 minutes to go through the coffee filter, which means that it has high caffeine content.
-In a typical serving of drip coffee, in a 12 oz coffee cup will contain around 120mg of caffeine.
+The traditional drip coffee maker takes the longest time to brew, roughly 5 minutes to go through the coffee filter, which means that it has high caffeine content.
+In a typical serving of drip coffee, a 12 oz coffee cup will contain around 120mg of caffeine.

 As espresso machines only take about 30 seconds to brew an espresso, their overall caffeine content is lower, only around 40mg.
 However, this serving size is much smaller, only 1 oz, so the concentration of caffeine vs water will be much higher than the drip coffee which is only about 10mg per 1 oz.
 After a couple of espresso shots, you’ll have easily consumed more caffeine than the larger, 12 oz drip coffee.